getify/You-Dont-Know-JS/scope-closures/ch7.md

 Something about the structure of a `for`-loop can trick us into thinking that each iteration gets its own new `i` variable; in fact, this program only has one `i` since it was declared with `var`.

 Each saved function returns `3`, because by the end of the loop, the single `i` variable in the program has been assigned `3`.
-Each of the three functions in the `keeps` array do have individual closures, but they're all closed over that same `i` variable.
+Each of the three functions in the `keeps` array do have individual closures, but they're all closed over that same shared `i` variable.

 Of course, a single variable can only ever hold one value at any given moment.
 So if you want to preserve multiple values, you need a different variable for each.